-I have a jar of wine and champagne corks in my craft cupboard waiting for a repurposed wine cork craft.
-I thought I might eventually upcycle them into something useful such as a notice board or trivet.
-Instead, I’ve ended up having fun with them, with this Halloween kids craft.
+I have a jar of wine and champagne corks in my craft cupboard, waiting for a repurposed wine cork craft.
+I thought I might eventually upcycle them into something useful, such as a notice board or trivet.
+Instead, I’ve had fun with them with this Halloween kid’s craft.

 Collecting wine corks for upcycling is not just a simple case of drinking more wine.
 Many bottles of wine these days have a screw top or even plastic corks.

-The declining use of wine corks was evident to me when I visited my parents in Portugal this summer.
-Portugal is the large harvester of cork in the world and it is a very important industry for the country.
+The declining use of wine corks was evident when I visited my parents in Portugal this summer.
+Portugal is the large harvester of cork in the world, and it is a vital industry for the country.

-Over the last few years to maintain their cork production the Portuguese have found other uses for cork besides as a wine stopper.
-In the town where my parents live, there were many shops selling a range of goods made from cork.
+Over the last few years, the Portuguese have found other uses for cork besides as a wine stopper to maintain their cork production.
+In my parents’ town, many shops sell a range of goods made from cork.
 Such as cork bags, hats, and shoes to coasters and table mats.

 The Halloween Wine Cork Craft

 The Halloween wine cork gang was first designed on paper.
-Then the designs translated onto the corks using a mixture of paint and sharpies.
-You can use my array of Halloween characters or even design some of your own.
+Then the designs were translated onto the corks using paint and sharpies.
+You can use my array of Halloween characters or even create some of your own.

-My collection included Frankenstein, a ghost, pumpkin head skeleton, skeleton nightmare, skull, mummy, Dracula, bat, and Jack O’lantern.
+My collection included Frankenstein, a ghost, a pumpkin head skeleton, a skeleton nightmare, a skull, a mummy, Dracula, a bat, and Jack O’lantern.
 I strung them all together to make a fun Halloween wine cork garland.

 What You Need

 - A mixture of wine and champagne corks.
-If you don’t have your own collection of old wine corks for upcycling, many craft shops sell them for crafting with.
+If you don’t have your collection of old wine corks for upcycling, many craft shops sell them for crafting.

 - Eyelet screws